Complaints Involving Academics & Faculty Members

 - Concerns by one student about another student should go directly to the Office of Student Affairs.

 - Concerns about a non-faculty staff member should be discussed first with the staff member.
 If resolution is not reached, the student should go to the staff member's supervisor.
 If resolution is still not reached, the student should go to the Director of Human Resources.

 - Concerns about online courses should follow the steps for concerns about any other course.
-If a student exhausts all campus processes and still wishes to appeal further, complaints about online courses can be directed to NC-SARA, see https://nc-sara.org/student-complaints
+If a student exhausts all campus processes and still wishes to appeal further, complaints about online courses can be directed to the NC-SARA State Portal Entity contact for Virginia.
+Contact information for the Virginia State Portal Entity can be found at https://nc-sara.org/state-portal-entity-contacts

 - Concerns about any aspect of the college that have exhausted all campus process can be directed to the State Council of Higher Education for Virginia, SCHEV, see https://www.schev.edu/index/students-and-parents/resources/student-complaints